Y. G. Mahendran: Early life and family

 Y. G. Mahendran was born on 9 January 1950 to Y. G. Parthasarathy and Y. G. Rajalakshmi.
 Y. G. P. founded the United Amateur Artists (UAA), one of the first drama companies in Madras city, in the year 1952.
 His drama company was a success and he emerged as one of the foremost dramatists of his era.
-Mahendra's mother Mrs. Rajalakshmi (also called Mrs. Y.G.P.) was the founder of the Padma Seshadri Group of Schools.
+Mahendran's mother Mrs. Rajalakshmi (also called Mrs. Y.G.P.) was the founder of the Padma Seshadri Group of Schools.
 Starting from modest beginnings in a thatched shed in the terrace of the Y.G.P. home in 1959 with a batch of eleven students as an act of social service for the members of the Nungambakkam Recreation Club the school has since emerged as one of the best schools in India.

-Hailing from a family of stage-lovers, Mahendra soon developed a liking for drama from his early days.
+Hailing from a family of stage-lovers, Mahendran soon developed a liking for drama from his early days.
 He played the part of comedian in school plays and earned acclaim.
 On completion of his schooling from Don Bosco Egmore, he studied Chemical Engineering at A. C. College of Technology, Guindy and MBA.
 During his college days, he was touted as a prospective film actor.
 He was in his early teens when he joined his father's drama troupe, the United Amateur Artists (UAA).
 This gave him the desired break.
 His first few plays were huge successes attracting audiences by thousands.
-Mahendra's name had become one of the prominent names in the city.
+Mahendran's name had become one of the prominent names in the city.
 Eventually, he had to choose between acting and his career and he chose the former.

 Y.G.
-Mahendran's daughter Madhuvanti is married to actor Gemini Ganesan and actress Savitri's grandson, V. Arunkumar.
+Mahendran's daughter Madhuvanti is married to V. Arunkumar, who is the grandson of actors Gemini Ganesan and Savitri.

 Career

-In 1971, Mahendra was cast by veteran director K. Balachander in the latter's film Navagraham.
+In 1970, Mahendran was cast by veteran director K. Balachander in the latter's film Navagraham.
 The film was an average grosser.
-Mahendra was discovered to have a nasal accent which made him funny.
+Mahendran was discovered to have a nasal voice which made him sound funny.
 He acted in a variety of roles in a number of movies – particularly as a dim witted fool of a cousin – generally eclipsing roles enjoyed by Cho Ramaswamy in the 1960s and 1970s.

-Mahendra's career spans over four decades and involves more than 200 movies.
-He also acted in supporting roles with actors such as Sivaji Ganesan, Jaishankar, Kamal Haasan and his brother-in-law, Rajinikanth.
-He acted with Rajinikanth in films such as Pokkiri Raja, Paayum Puli, Shri Raghavendra and Veera and with Kamal Haasan in movies such as Apoorva Raagangal, Neeya, Guru, etc.
+He shared screen space with many legendary actors including Sivaji Ganesan, Jaishankar, Rajinikanth and Kamal Haasan.
+He thanked K. Balachander, Kalakendra Govindrajan and actor Srikanth for introducing him in the industry, and said that he wouldn't have attained this height without fans.
+He had also been part of many television series.